(at minute 51:04)

 Common Founder Issue

 Persistence (otherwise known as “just sticking around”) is a mandatory characteristic of startup founders.
 Part of “sticking around” is the motivation behind it.
 I’ve found that the most successful startup founders have just a few common reasons for sticking it out.
-One common reason is the strong belief that their idea . . .
+One common reason is the strong belief that their . . .